grz0zrg/fsynth/documentation/mk/docs/concept.md

 The GLSL script is unique and may be shared in real-time between the users of an online session.

-All changes to the GLSL script are immediately applied providing immediate feedback.
+All changes to the GLSL script are immediately applied providing immediate audio and visual feedback.

 Fragment also support the [Processing](https://en.wikipedia.org/wiki/Processing_(programming_language)) language which is a general purpose programming language associated with a simple and powerful graphics library.